 “I need to uh…” she scratched her temple.
 “I am interested in…in the idea of traveling between worlds.
 Is this possible?”

-“You would have to ask High Mage Wodec.”
+“You would have to ask our High Mage: Wodec O’Thonkian.”

 “Greetings, my liege.”
 Wodec extended his arm, bent loosely at the elbow, fingers curled.

 Holly stared at it.
-It was an odd way to solicit a handshake.
-Then she realized he wasn’t offering his hand—he was offering his forearm.
+It was an odd way to solicit a handshake…a second later she realized he wasn’t offering his hand—he was offering his forearm.

 She grasped its corded length and squeezed firmly.
 “Mage,” she grunted in her best man-voice.